bbauska/JS-Learn-JS/README.md

 <pre>
 .heading {
-  //style
+  // style
 }
 .heading-email {
-  //style
+  // style
 }
 .heading-news {
-  //style
+  // style
 }
 </pre>

-Using this approach mixed with subclasses, we can define one standard styling for the header and change the email and news header fonts or any other style specifically.
-In the HTML, we just have to use both the classes:
+<p>Using this approach mixed with subclasses, we can define one standard styling for the
+header and change the email and news header fonts or any other style specifically.
+In the HTML, we just have to use both the classes:</p>

 <h3 class = “heading heading-email>This is email header</h3>
-1

-<h3 class = “heading heading-email>This is email header</h3>

-Now we can create a sorted document without any coupling between the elements.
+<p>Now we can create a sorted document without any coupling between the elements.</p>

-State Rules
+<h4>State Rules</h4>
-After we have carefully crafted the layout and module rules, we need to take care of the design of the state of the element.
+<p>After we have carefully crafted the layout and module rules, we need to take care of the
+design of the state of the element.
 A state rule is applied when an element has multiple states.
 For example, a module can be in an error state (depending on the error received) or a success state.
 For both of the states, the module needs to render different styles.
-This is where state rules come in.
+This is where state rules come in.</p>

-In this complete document, the focus has been increasing the readability of CSS and simplifying the style sheet as much as possible.
-On the same thoughts, consider the following code:
+<p>In this complete document, the focus has been increasing the readability of CSS and
+simplifying the style sheet as much as possible.
+On the same thoughts, consider the following code:</p>

 <pre>
 &lt;div&gt;